koide3/small_gicp/README.md

 ### Using `small_gicp::Registration` template (`registration.hpp`)

-<details><summary>If you want to fine-control and customize the registration process, use `small_gicp::Registration` template that allows changing the inner algorithms and parameters.</summary>
+If you want to fine-control and customize the registration process, use `small_gicp::Registration` template that allows modifying the inner algorithms and parameters.
+<details><summary>Expand</summary>

 ```cpp
 #include <small_gicp/ann/kdtree_omp.hpp>